ylfr20/pdsnd_github/README.md

-### Date created
+### General
-The bikeshare project was created on 26th July 2020; the README file was created on 2nd August 2020.
+This bikeshare project was created in July 2020 for Udacity Nanodegree Program _Programming in Data Science with Python_.

 ### Project Description
-In this project, I used python to explore data on bikesharing information from three selected US cities - Chicago, New York and Washington.
-The codes calculate certain **descriptive statistics** based on the interactive inputs given by the user.
+In this project, I used python to explore data on bike-sharing information from three selected US cities - Chicago, New York and Washington.
+The codes calculate certain descriptive statistics _based on the interactive inputs given by the user_.
 The script is written in Python 3 and can be executed in a Python IDE (e.g. Spyder).

 ### Descriptive Statistics
 The codes will provide statistics on: